 - Transfer to a rehabilitation center if alcohol/drug related violation

 - Potentially significant fines

 - Parole reinstatement with significantly harsher terms than originally imposed

 Preserving your parole is vital to preserving your freedom.
-If accused of a technical violation, an attorney can help

-  you to either make restitution when possible or arrive at an acceptable compromise to preserve your freedom.
-If accused

-  of a direct violation, counsel will be absolutely necessary to both defend against the new crime and the corresponding

-  Parole Violation Accusation.
+If accused of a technical violation, an attorney can help you to either make restitution when possible or arrive at an acceptable compromise to preserve your freedom.
+If accused of a direct violation, counsel will be absolutely necessary to both defend against the new crime and the corresponding Parole Violation Accusation.
 You will need to win the former to defend the latter.

-  Call the Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our Criminal Defense

-  Attorneys to discuss your situation today.
-Your freedom is at stake and we can help.
+Call The Law Offices of Greg Prosmushkin, P.C. today to schedule a free consultation with one of our Criminal Defense Attorneys to discuss your situation today.
+Your freedom is at stake, but we can help.